 How to Pace Yourself On Every Section of the SAT

 The SAT is a test designed to measure college and career readiness and is most often used for college admissions.
 Since it is standardized, it must take place under strict time constraints.
-Each of the test’s four required sections and one optional section have strict time limits that are enforced, and even breaks are divvied out according to a prescribed schedule.
+Each of the test’s four required sections and one optional section have strict time limits that are enforced, and even breaks are divvied up according to a prescribed schedule.

-These time limits ensure that the testing experience is universal and that no students receive an unfair advantage (though some students may qualify for extended time through the College Board’s Services for Students with Disabilities (SSD)).
+These time limits ensure that the testing experience is universal and that no students receive an unfair advantage (though some students may qualify for extended time through the College Board’s Services for Students with Disabilities (SSD).
 Although it’s easy to feel rushed as the clock keeps ticking, knowing how to approach the SAT’s time limits is just another part of preparing for the exam.

 There are three essential parts of SAT prep: content knowledge, test strategy, and time management.
-Of course there is overlap between the three, but overall time management tends to be the single easiest piece of the test prep puzzle to prepare for.
+Of course, there is overlap between the three, but overall time management tends to be the single easiest piece of the test prep puzzle to prepare for.
 All you need to do is know the pace required to complete each section of the test, hopefully with a few minutes to spare to review your answers.

 Format of the New SAT